Referee Coordinator / USSF Assignor

 Juventus Referee Assignment

 Juventus and many area clubs use the PENSRA referee assignment system for both league games & tournaments.
-Register & request games there.
+Register & request games through this system.

-PENSRA is a powerful and easy to use system that provides for the ability to SELF-ASSIGN your matches for some matches.
-Juventus offers thousands of matches each year and referees are expected to be independent and highly reliable.
+PENSRA is a powerful and easy to use system that provides for the ability to SELF-ASSIGN your matches for matches you are rated for.
+You can manually request others.
+Juventus offers thousands of assignments each year and referees are expected to be independent and highly reliable.
 No show, no call situations are dealt with harsh consequences.

-To get games, be sure to update your profile with correct and accurate e-mail address, then, mark your profile with the Juventus check-box.
+To get games, be sure to keep your profile updated with a correct and accurate e-mail address, then, mark your profile with the Juventus ‘availability’ check-box.
 This way you will get my messages.
 Make sure your rating is up to date and accurate and contact me at non-event times to request a rating change.
 Leverage self assign as often as you possibly can.
 Read the PENSRA failure codes to determine why you can’t self assign.

 Games are released for self assign at different times for leagues than for tournaments.